wise-vision/wisevision_lorawan_bridge/README.md

 3. Login to the panel.
 On the first start username is *admin* and password is *admin*.
 > [!NOTE]
-> It is recommended to change password.
+> It is recommended to change the password.

 4. On the left side, navigate to *Gateways* under *Tenant* and add new gateway.
 One can add multiple of those.